 Date Written: June 30, 2020

-We document a novel tax avoidance strategy: cross-border, tax-haven mergers and acquisitions (M&A).
+We investigate cross-border, tax-haven mergers and acquisitions (M&A) using hand-collected data on tax residence laws and a novel algorithm that derives the tax residence of any company.
 Tax havens have $2.4 trillion in M&A deal value beyond what is predicted based on economic fundamentals.
-Cross-border, tax-haven M&A results in $30.6 billion in tax avoidance annually, and cross-border, non-haven M&A results in an additional $35.8 billion in annual tax avoidance.
-This is the first paper to document that tax havens affect real investment on a large scale, and not just capital flows on paper.
-Moreover, we create an algorithm to derive the tax residence of any company given data on the firm's country of incorporation and headquarters.
+Cross-border, tax-haven M&A results in $29.8 billion in tax avoidance annually, and cross-border, non-haven M&A results in an additional $34.1 billion in annual tax avoidance.
+While tax havens are known as custodians and intermediaries of assets, this is the first paper to document that havens affect the ultimate ownership of assets on a large scale.

 Keywords: tax avoidance, tax havens, mergers and acquisitions, gravity model, capital flows, foreign direct investment, taxation, multinational corporations